 Engineering in practice

-Knowing that it is hard for students to envisage working towards something that they have never seen anyone else do, Rico Raymundo and Gavin McNamara devised a technical challenge to explain the basic concepts behind beam design and to demonstrate how engineers solve everyday challenges by thinking creatively.
+Rico Raymundo and Gavin McNamara devised a technical challenge to explain the basic concepts behind beam design and demonstrate how engineers can solve everyday challenges by thinking creatively.

-For their part, the graduates were delighted with the reaction to their talk, and even more so when the students’ career guidance counsellor, Anne Ryan, emailed Roughan & O’Donovan’s Managing Director, Harry Meighan, to say:
+By the end of the talk, the students had lots of questions.
+The graduates were delighted with the reaction, and even more so when the students’ career guidance counsellor, Anne Ryan, emailed Roughan & O’Donovan’s Managing Director, Harry Meighan, to say:

 Thanks to your engineers’ excellent presentation and infectious enthusiasm, I now find myself with a class of budding engineers.